hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 Be Aware of Data Collection Burden
 ==================================

-When selecting data requirements, programs tend to err on the side of more data being better.
-It is important to remember that every data point required by the program, costs contractor time and money to collect.
-Similarly software vendors not only incur costs to code to custom data point, but some data point might significantly outside the scope of data that modeling tool needs to collect to effective complete a energy simulation.
-So try to collect only what you really needed and if you have data points that are unique to your program, it may make sense to collect those data points directly in your program management system or through an alternate data collection method.
+When selecting data requirements, some programs tend to err on the side of more data being better.
+It is important to remember that every data point required by the program costs contractors time and money to collect.
+Similarly, software vendors not only incur costs to code to custom data points, but some data points might be significantly outside the scope of data that a modeling tool needs to collect to effectively complete a energy simulation.
+[NEED TO BE CAREFUL WITH TONE.
+CANNOT COME OFF AS INSULTING TO PROGRAM ADMINS.
+ALSO CANNOT COME OFF AS THIS GUIDE BEING WRITTEN BY SOFTWARE VENDORS AS A TOOL TO COMPLAIN TO THE PROG COMMUNITY.]

-Leverage data choices made by other program sponsors
+Leverage data choices made by other Program Sponsors
 ====================================================

 HPXML is easily extensible and therefore can be customized to the very specific needs of a program.
-But program sponsors need to remember that they are not the only member of the data management system.
+But Program Sponsors should consider that they are part of the larger data management ecosystem.
 When a program is using a data specification to collect data, too much customization for a program pushes the development costs of automation of the data collection process for that specific program onto other parties (software tool vendors and service providers).
-Working with HPXML is best executed in coordination with other program sponsors to minimize the number of program specific  data fields required.
+Working with HPXML is best executed in coordination with other Program Sponsors to minimize the number of program specific  data fields required.
 This will reduce costs for tool vendors, speed up the software approval process, and make more tools available, for your program area, increasing competition.
+[THIS PARAGRAPH NEEDS TO BE TONED DOWN.
+EVERY PROGRAM, RIGHTLY OR WRONGLY, FEELS THAT THEY HAVE UNIQUE CIRCUMSTANCES THAT MAKE THEM SPECIAL AND REQUIRE SPECIAL DATA NEEDS.
+THEY DO NOT NEED TO BE TALKED DOWN TO.
+THEY JUST NEED TO HEAR THAT MUCH OF WHAT THEY REQUIRE IS LIKLEY REQUIRED BY OTHER PROGRAMS AND THAT ANY SPECIAL DATA REQUIREMENTS CAN PROBABLY BE HANDLED BY AN EXISTING FIELD IN HPXML IF THE REQ IS CONSIDERED BROADLY ENOUGH.
+IF THE REQ CAN'T BE HANDLED BY THE CURRENT HPXML, THEN THEY NEED TO UNDERSTAND THAT HPXML CAN BE REGULARLY REVISED TO ACCOUNT FOR THEIR SPECIAL NEEDS.
+THIS OPPORTUNITY FOR HPXML VERSION REVISION PROBABLY NEEDS TO BE DISCUSSED EARLIER ON IN THE GUIDE.]

 Schedule Updates to Data Requirements
 =====================================